Outburn-IL/foob-docs/fume-tester.md

 ![FUME plugin routing rules editor](img/routing-rules-editor.png)

-* In the `Source data` text box, type or paste the source HL7 v2 message from the clipboard or load the message from your hard drive using the Load button.
+* In the `Source data` text box, type or paste the source HL7 v2 message from the clipboard, or load the message from your hard drive using the Load button.
-* Click the `Convert to JSON button` to transform your HL7 message to its JSON representation
+* Click the `Convert to JSON` button to transform your HL7 message to its JSON representation
 * In the `Rule name` text box, specify the name of the mapping rule
 * In the `Rule priority` text box, set a numeric value that specifies the rule priority for an algorithm that sorts rules.
 If a message matches several rules, the rule with the lowest priority value will be applied to transform the message
 * Using the `FUME mapping` dropdown list, select the FUME mapping, which should be used to convert data